Alfthan, Björn Acting Head, Polar and Cryosphere DivisionPhone:

 +47 907 344 32 Send e-mail

-Current Responsibilities: Björn is the Project Manager for Nomadic Herders, an initiative focussing on conserving biodiversity, reducing land degradation and improving livelihoods in reindeer herding regions of Mongolia and the Far East of Russia (for more info see www.nomadicherders.org).
-Over the past year (June 2012 – August 2013), Björn has co-ordinated the development of a full-scale, multi-million dollar funding proposal to the Global Environment Facility, together with colleagues from the International Centre for Reindeer Husbandry (ICR) and a number of other partner organisations.
+Current Responsibilities: Björn is the Acting Head of the Polar and Cryosphere Division.
+He is also manages the Nomadic Herders initiative, which focuses on conserving biodiversity, reducing land degradation and improving livelihoods in reindeer herding regions of Mongolia and the Far East of Russia (for more info see http://www.grida.no/polar/activities/4493.aspx).
+Since 2012, Björn has co-ordinated the development of a full-scale funding proposal to the Global Environment Facility, together with colleagues from the International Centre for Reindeer Husbandry (ICR) and a number of other partner organisations.

 Other significant duties include working as a professional writer for the Himalaya Climate Change Adaptation Programme (HICAP, see http://www.icimod.org/hicap), where Björn is helping to communicate complex scientific data and results from the project to a broader audience, including governments and development practitioners in the region.